 Spreadsheets and data entry

-Before collecting data, discuss and come to agreement — what is to be measured?
+Before collecting data, discuss and come to agreement — What is the primary aim (question) of the project?
+What is to be measured?
 How do we record data (paper lab notebook, digital notebook, spreadsheet)?

 If multiple reporters of data are involved, then spend time with a data entry form.
 Google Forms is easy to use and it permits linking to Google Sheets.
 Once the form is done, simply add data via the form and the spreadsheet file is automatically populated with your data.